Gabriel Woods

 As a devoted carnivore, I live for the barbecue season.
 But for every summer get-together, I face the same dilemma: should I serve beef brisket or flank steak?

-Both cuts of beef are popular barbecue staples, but each has differences.
+Both cuts of beef are popular barbecue staples, which are distinct in characteristics, taste, flavor and texture.

-Today, I’ll share my expertise with you and help you make the best choice when deciding which of these two to prepare for your next BBQ.
+As a professional chef and an expert in meat dishes, I’ll share my expertise with you and help you make the best choice when deciding which of these two to prepare for your next barbecue.

 Quick Summary